Study from rivescript and rivescript-js Write part of the doc as I prefered.

 special wildcards

-only match a word with no numbers or spaces
+#only match a number_only match a word with no numbers or spaces

 Alternatives and Optionals